-- One four hour laboratory every week (SW321 on Tuesdays; 2pm-6pm).
-Some labs will be held in the Bladen computer labs in rooms to be announced. - A one hour lecture per week (MW223), Tuesdays 1-2pm. - Blackboard: You are responsible for checking the Blackboard page for this course frequently.
-Labs for the following week will be downloadable from Blackboard.
-Also, please check Blackboard the evening before labs and lectures for any last minute information and updates.
+- One four hour laboratory every week (SW321 on Tuesdays; 1pm-5pm). - A one hour lecture per week (IC326), Tuesdays 12-1pm. - Quercus: You are responsible for checking the Quercus page for this course frequently.
+Labs for the following week will be downloadable from Quercus.
+Also, please check Quercus the evening before labs and lectures for any last minute information and updates.